nonperforming/ssf/README.md

 # SSF
 Standardized Save Files - all your saves in one place for easy backup or transfer.

-Puts saves all into one folder as
+Puts saves all into one folder as standard files, so they can be used in external applications (Git, Nextcloud) easily

 # Roadmap
 - [ ] Basic functionality